 From one coffee lover to the next, I truly hope this dietitian-vetted baking soda hack will do the trick to sidestep digestive distress.
 But in case you need some extra assistance to make your coffee intake work for and not against you, be sure to heed Pasquariello’s additional tips:

 1. Don’t sip on an empty stomach.
 “Drinking your coffee with or after breakfast will slow its absorption in your GI system,” Pasquariello says, which can help lower the potential for discomfort.
+You can also rely on some of the best foods for sensitive stomachs that can help prep and prime your tummy for a cup of joe.

 2. Choose the right roast and brewing method.
 Pasquariello says that dark roast beans are less acidic than lighter varieties, thus making the former more suitable for people who experience digestive issues.
 “Making espresso will also result in a less acidic final cup than regular coffee beans, as will brewing your beans with cold water for cold brew,” she shares.

 3. Dilute your coffee.
 Pasquariello says that adding a splash of creamer to your cup can also help to reduce its acidity.
 However, if you prefer to stick to black coffee, she mentions that diluting it with more hot water after brewing may also help.
+Of course, you can always opt for some of the low-acid coffee options on the market.

 Loading More Posts...